In this post, you’ll find step-by-step instructions for how to make a memory book for dementia. AND a free printable memory book template!

 I once had a patient who had a stroke at 99 years old.
 After she was discharged home, her daughter noticed that she’d stopped talking and that her memory was off.

 Two months post-stroke, I was called in for an evaluation.
 After assessing the patient, I recommended a memory book.

 Her daughter dug out old photo albums and we organized pictures into a personalized book, adding captions to spark even more memories.
 When presented with the book, her mother lit up and began regaling us with stories of her youth.

 The daughter thanked me through tears of joy.
 All it took was a simple memory book to ignite her mother’s memories and help them to reconnect.

 How to Use a Memory Book

 Teach caregivers and loved ones how to use the memory book.
-Most use a memory book as a way to communicate and share in an activity with their loved ones.
+They can use it to communicate, to share in a meaningful activity, or to orient and calm the patient.